 Absences from clinic are characterized as excused and unexcused.
 Excused absences include approved use of days off for which no makeup time is required.
-Students who miss clinic due to illness or emergencies must apply a portion of their leave balances to offset the missed time. that if time missed exceeds allotted vacation time, excess days must be made up and all makeup sessions must be completed in the module(s) from which the time was originally missed and must be approved in advance by the Office of the Medical Director.
+If time missed exceeds allotted vacation time, excess days must be made up and all makeup sessions must be completed in the module(s) from which the time was originally missed and must be approved in advance by the Office of the Medical Director.

 Absences from clinic other than due to scheduled use of days off, sickness, or emergencies are considered unexcused.
-Unexcused absences must be made up at a three to one basis (e.g., the days missed plus twice that many in penalty days) except under the following circumstances:
+Unexcused absences must be made up at a three to one (3:1) basis (e.g., the days missed plus twice that many in penalty days) except under the following circumstances:

-- Unexcused absences on days prior to examinations must be made up at a five to one basis. - Unexcused absences on examination days prior to the examination must be made up on a ten for one basis. - Unexcused absences on the first or last two days of any Foot and Ankle Institute rotation and on the two days immediately preceding or following a holiday period must be made up on a ten for one basis.
+- Unexcused absences on days prior to examinations must be made up at a five to one (5:1) - Unexcused absences on examination days must be made up on a ten to one (10:1) basis. - Unexcused absences on the first or last two days of any Foot and Ankle Institute rotation and on the two days immediately preceding or following a holiday period must be made up on a three to one (3:1) basis.

 Absences due to illness must be reported to the Office of the Medical Director and the relevant department as soon as possible.
-This also applies to absences from outside rotations.
-Failure to notify the the Office of the Medical Director of an absence due to illness will result in it being considered unexcused and require make up on a five to one basis unless a higher penalty ratio would otherwise be applicable in which case, they must be made up on a ten for one basis.
-In order for sickness to be considered an excused absence, medical documentation of illness may be requested.
+This also applies to excused absences from outside rotations.
+Failure to notify the Office of the Medical Director of an absence due to illness in a timely fashion will result in an unexcused absence.
+In this case, the unexcused absence would require make up on a five to one (5:1) basis unless a higher penalty ratio would otherwise be applicable in which case, they must be made up on a ten to one (10:1) basis.
+For sickness to be considered an excused absence, medical documentation of illness may be requested.
 Absences that bracket weekend, holiday periods, or extend the latter require documentation to be considered excused.
-Failure to provide such documentation on request will result in the absences being considered unexcused in which case they must be made up on a five for one basis unless a higher penalty ratio would otherwise be applicable in which case, they must be made up on a ten for one basis.
+Failure to provide such documentation on request will result in the absences being considered unexcused in which case they must be made up on a five to one (5:1) basis unless a higher penalty ratio would otherwise be applicable in which case, they must be made up on a ten for one (10:1) basis.